mylar3/mylar3/README.md

 Yes, it does work, yes there are still bugs, and for that reson I still consider it the definition of an 'Alpha Release'.

+-REQUIREMENTS-
-This application requires a version of the 2.7.x Python branch for the best results (3.x is not supported)
+- at least version 2.7.9 Python for proper usage (3.x is not supported).

                                                      ** NEW **
                    You will need to get your OWN ComicVine API Key for this application to fully work.